elena19m/cloud-courses/website/docs/common/dns/_dns_zone_transfer.md

-We now want to configure the `lab1.scgc.ro` on the helper server that will work as a slave DNS server (replace with your last name instead of scgc).
+We now want to configure the `lab.scgc.ro` on the helper server that will work as a slave DNS server (replace with your last name instead of scgc).
 This domain will be transfered from the master (dns VM) to the slave (helper VM) (DNS zone transfer).
 In order to correctly configure a zone transfer, we must follow these steps:
-  - We setup a new DNS domain on the master VM for `lab1.scgc.ro`.
+  - We setup a new DNS domain on the master VM for `lab.scgc.ro`.
   - We install a DNS server on the helper VM.
-  - We transfer the `lab1.scgc.ro` domain from the dns VM to the helper VM.
+  - We transfer the `lab.scgc.ro` domain from the dns VM to the helper VM.

 ### Setup master DNS server

-Configure a new DNS zone on the dns VM similarly to the previous one, which will answer for queries about `lab1.scgc.ro`.
+Configure a new DNS zone on the dns VM similarly to the previous one, which will answer for queries about `lab.scgc.ro`.
 Your DNS zone must have at least an A record and a NS record for this exercise.

 ### Zone transfer